frederic-perez/AmE-dictionary/data/idioms.md

 __brace yourself__ Prepare yourself mentally or emotionally for hearing something unpleasant, out of place or inappropriate.
 __bragging rights__ The authority and freedom to boast or brag of one’s achievements that comes from having won a contest or succeeded in some way, especially against a close rival. _The game matters little to either team’s statistics, but it will ensure bragging rights for the rest of the year._
 __brain box__ Someone who is regarded as highly intelligent. _Kevin is such a brain box that he memorized pi to a hundred decimal places._
+__brain dead__ __2__ _slang_ So mentally exhausted or lacking focus that one does something poorly and/or makes easily avoidable mistakes. _Did I just say that two plus two equals five?
+Wow, I’m really brain dead today._
 __brain surgery__ :three: A task requiring extreme intelligence, skill, or competence, usually used in a negative or rhetorical manner to indicate the opposite. _Just follow the directions as they’re written—it isn’t brain surgery._
 __brainwave__ :two: A sudden idea or moment of inspiration; a brainstorm. _I had a brilliant brainwave last night about how we could end world hunger._
 __brass monkeys__ Very cold weather.